Skip to content

 Base class for creating ODE solvers.
 All solvers should inherit from it.
 To create new solvers users must implement the init, step and order method.

-Initializes the solver.
+Initializes the solver state.
 This method is called before the integration starts.

 order(self) -> int abstractmethod ¤